RasheedHendawi/Travel-and-Accommodation-Booking-Platform/README.md

 dotnet run

-The swagger UI will open automatically where you can try and explore the endpoints or you can open it using http://localhost:<portNumber>/swagger.
+The swagger UI will open after adding /`swagger` to the url where you can try and explore the endpoints.

 ##### To access admin's accessability:
 - **Email:** Admin@hotelmanager.com